 Newly rewired to current standards by a professional.

-Nine hand-blown glass discs, each featuring a satin white opaline heart encircled by a ring of transparent crystal — such is the visual grammar of these wall lights from the Vistosi glassworks, one of the founding houses of Murano lighting.
+Nine mouth-blown glass discs, each featuring a satin white opaline heart encircled by a ring of clear crystal — such is the visual grammar of these wall lights from the Vistosi glassworks, one of the founding houses of Murano lighting.

-Mounted on their original white lacquered metal structure, the discs reveal, when lit, a diffuse, warm and luminous halo of great softness and elegance.
+Mounted on their original white lacquered metal structure, the discs reveal, when illuminated, a diffuse, warm and luminous halo of great softness and great elegance.

 An iconic signature of twentieth-century Italian design.